 By Gail Field

 Under a sunny afternoon sky, seven children crouch between the kale and Swiss chard, looking for aphids on the green leaves.
 Gerardo Gallegos smiles as his eyes scan the community garden, seeing everything.
 Nearby, white bunnies prick up their ears and chickens fluff their feathers.
+It’s a good job we got these patio furniture sets because they’re going to be exhausted soon!

 The instructor, Chris Massa, coaches the kids.
 “Look closely.” he says.
 “We’ll hose off the aphids to dislodge them and keep them away from the plants.”
 One boy takes charge of the hose.
 Another opens the leaves.
 Still another peers into the cage to watch the white rabbits.

 Gallegos, the founder of Kids Garden Brigade, has designed the program to show kids how to grow their own vegetables organically.
 He hopes that the children will take what they learn in the program and create gardens in their own yards, to be able to help feed their families, and even have enough left over to sell.
 Gallegos has a clear vision for the community garden.
 “Everything we do here allows us to grow food that is good for you, just like nature intended.
 As it was in the beginning, we use plants and processes coexisting naturally.
 The technical word is ‘permaculture,’ combining the best of edible gardening and natural landscaping.
 That’s where we’re going.”
-This vision includes plans for a new agroponic system that will feed water into a pond where fish and vegetable plants coexist.
+This vision includes plans for a new agroponic system that will feed water into a pond that might include Pond Pumps where fish and vegetable plants coexist.

 The kids are guided in the process guided by Massa, an instructor in organic gardening and agriculture, formerly with the Food Corps.
 At the Kids Garden Brigade on Ventura Avenue, he shows the kids how to grow kale, Swiss chard, broccoli, cauliflower, onions, spinach, Chinese cabbage, and more.